byNolo/KeyN/KEYN_INTEGRATION_GUIDE.md

 ## 🎯 Overview

-This guide shows you how to integrate KeyN authentication into any web application (Flask, Django, Node.js, etc.).
-After integration, users will be able to login once with KeyN and access all your connected applications seamlessly.
+This guide shows you how to integrate KeyN Single Sign-On authentication into any web application.
+KeyN uses a domain-wide `keyn_session` cookie approach that provides seamless SSO across all your `.nolanbc.ca` subdomains while avoiding conflicts with other services.

+**Key Features:**
+- ✅ **Seamless SSO**: Users login once and access all apps without redirects
+- ✅ **Safe Cookie Design**: Uses `keyn_session` name to prevent conflicts
+- ✅ **Fallback Support**: API token validation for additional security
+- ✅ **Simple Integration**: Just include cookies in requests to KeyN API

 ---